-It's hard to beat a good loaf of bread for sheer indulgence, preferably cut thickly and laden with a good lick of salty butter.
-And this jalapeño cheddar bread is ideal for doing just that.
+It’s hard to beat a good loaf of bread for sheer indulgence, preferably cut thickly and laden with a good lick of salty butter.
+And this jalapeño cheese bread is ideal for doing just that.

-Why You Should Make This Loaf
+Why You Should Make This Jalapeño Bread

 Ingredients Required

-The beer is included not to add an alcoholic flavour to this loaf (it doesn't in case you are wondering).
+The beer is included not to add an alcoholic flavour to this loaf (it doesn’t in case you are wondering).
 Instead, it serves to impart a new, robust dimension to the overall flavour of this loaf.
-I generally use a light beer.
+I generally use a pale beer.

 Step By Step Instructions